Azure-Samples/smartbulkcopy/docs/CONFIG.md

 `"truncate-tables": true`

 Instruct Smart Bulk Copy to truncate tables on the destination before loading them.
 This requires that destination table doesn't have any Foreign Key constraint: [TRUNCATE TABLE - Restrictions](https://docs.microsoft.com/en-us/sql/t-sql/statements/truncate-table-transact-sql?view=sql-server-2017#restrictions)

+## Identity Synchronization

+`"sync-identity": false`

+Introduced in **version 1.9.5**: If set to `true`, tells Smart Bulk Copy to make sure that IDENTITY values are synchronized from the source to the target database.
+This should already happen normally, so by default is set to `false`.
+If you have manually reseeded the IDENTITY values on the source table this option will make sure the same reseed will happen also on the target tables.

 ## Safety Checks